 Watch the installation of one of the works in the exhibition.

 Born in Kolkata, India, in 1963, Banerjee moved with her family to England in 1968 after her father, a civil engineer, was recruited to work there by a multinational company.
 The family moved again in 1970 when her father accepted a position in New York City.
 After starting her professional life as a polymer research chemist, Banerjee realized that her real passion was for art.
 Since receiving her MFA from Yale University in 1995, Banerjee has exhibited in museums, galleries, and biennials internationally.
 Her work is in the collections of the Centre Georges Pompidou, the Pennsylvania Academy of the Fine Arts, the San Francisco Museum of Modern Art, the San José Museum of Art, and the Whitney Museum of American Art, among others.

-Organized by the Pennsylvania Academy of the Fine Arts and the San José Museum of Art.
+Rina Banerjee: Make Me a Summary of the World was co-organized by the Pennsylvania Academy of the Fine Arts, Philadelphia, and the San José Museum of Art, California.

 Rina Banerjee: Make Me a Summary of the World is made possible in part by major grants from the William Penn Foundation, The Andy Warhol Foundation for the Visual Arts, the Exelon Foundation and PECO, and the National Endowment for the Arts.